 Accommodations & meals

-Usually we can offer slow WiFi access, which is adequate for checking email but not for downloading/uploading large files: plan on doing any Skyping or video watching in town (Spoleto or Norcia) rather than over the farm connection, or buy your own data plan.
-The TIM network has the best reception here, Vodafone is also good, WIND is not so good.
+Usually we can offer slow WiFi access, which is adequate for checking email but not for downloading/uploading large files: please plan on doing any Skyping or video watching in town (Spoleto or Norcia) rather than over the farm connection, or buy your own data plan.
+FYI: the TIM network has the best reception here, Vodafone is also good, WIND is not so good.

 WWOOFers prepare some of their own meals (we provide the food, much of it grown on-farm) and other times we all eat together upstairs in our kitchen or picnic in the fields, mostly vegetarian meals.
 For example, often we all eat dinner together while WWOOFers prepare their own lunch.
 If you have special food needs such as being vegetarian, vegan, or having food allergies, please let us know when you contact us.
 You may want to bring special foods, like soy milk.

 Other than enthusiasm and energy, the two absolute necessities are sturdy hiking boots and valid WWOOF Italia membership.
 Remember to pack old clothing for fieldwork including sun hat, rain gear, etc. Though it can be quite hot in the summer, most people prefer to wear lightweight long-sleeve shirts and long pants for protection from sun, insects and brambles.
 Winter can be very cold, and spring and fall mornings and evenings are crisp: bring warm layered clothing.
 Wool socks and long underwear are key to working outdoors in comfort.
 We have some rubber rain boots to lend that might (or might not) be your size.
 You may want to bring work gloves to protect your hands.
 Be ready to get dirty!